codeKobby/tenzzen-app/docs/SUPABASE_MIGRATION.md

 ### Phase 1: User Data Migration

-1. Access the migration tool at `/admin/migrate`
-2. Click on the "Migrate Users to Supabase" button
-3. Wait for the migration to complete
+1. Use the Supabase dashboard to import user data
-4. Verify the migration by checking the Supabase database
+2. Verify the migration by checking the Supabase database

 ### Phase 2: Course Data Migration

-1. Access the migration tool at `/admin/migrate`
-2. Click on the "Migrate Courses to Supabase" button
-3. Wait for the migration to complete
+1. Use the Supabase dashboard to import course data
-4. Verify the migration by checking the Supabase database
+2. Verify the migration by checking the Supabase database

 ### Phase 3: Video Data Migration

-1. Access the migration tool at `/admin/migrate`
-2. Click on the "Migrate Videos to Supabase" button
-3. Wait for the migration to complete
+1. Use the Supabase dashboard to import video data
-4. Verify the migration by checking the Supabase database
+2. Verify the migration by checking the Supabase database

 ### Phase 4: Complete Migration